cits5501/cits5501.github.io/assets/lectures/lect02--testing.md

 We can classify tests by the "level" of component or system they work with:

--   We can test a single procedure, method or function -- this is called *unit testing*.
-A *unit* just means a component of code -- typically a small one, but sometimes the term is used to refer to modules (collections of definitions).
+-   We can test some code which is a *small part* of a *larger system* -- for instance: a single procedure, method or function.
+(How small can it be?)
+    This is called *unit testing*.
 -   We can test how units, classes, modules or other components of a system work together -- this is called *integration testing*
--   We can test an entire system -- this is called *system testing*
+-   We can test an entire system -- this is called *system testing* (or "system-level testing").

+    We can test whether the system meets its specifications (system testing proper), and whether it properly executes some scenario in an appropriate environment (end-to-end testing).

 ### What sorts of things can we test?